Histoplasma capsulatum: Ecology and epidemiology

-H. capsulatum appears to be strongly associated with the droppings of certain bird species as well as bats.
+Histoplasma capsulatum appears to be strongly associated with the droppings of certain bird species as well as bats.
 A mixture of these droppings and certain soil types is particularly conducive to proliferation.
 In highly endemic areas there is a strong association with soil under and around chicken houses, and with areas where soil or vegetation has become heavily contaminated with faecal material deposited by flocking birds such as starlings and blackbirds.
 Bird roosting areas that are Histoplasma-free appear to be lower in nitrogen, phosphorus, organic matter and moisture than contaminated roosting areas.
 The guano of gulls and other colonially nesting water-associated birds is rarely connected to histoplasmosis.
 Bat dwellings, including caves, attics and hollow trees, are classic H. capsulatum habitats.

 Histoplasmosis outbreaks are typically associated with cleaning guano accumulations or clearing guano-covered vegetation, or with exploration of bat caves.
 In addition, however, outbreaks may be associated with wind-blown dust liberated by construction projects in endemic areas: a classic outbreak is one associated with intense construction activity, including subway construction, in Montreal in 1963.

 As with blastomycosis, a good understanding of the precise ecological affinities of H. capsulatum is greatly complicated by the difficulty of isolating the fungus directly from nature.
 Again, the mouse passage procedure originally devised by Emmons must be used.
 A direct PCR technique for detection of H. capsulatum in soil has been published.
 H. capsulatum appears particularly likely to cause clinical disease in young children, persons working in sites contaminated by conducive bird or bat droppings, persons exposed to construction dust raised from contaminated sites, immunocompromised patients, and emphysema sufferers.
 Elimination of the agent from contaminated soils typically involves the use of toxic fumigants with limited success.